penww/qrb_ros_camera/README.md

 The detail for this feature can reference: https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html

-We recommend use launch to composite multiple nodes:
+We recommend to use `launch` to composite multiple nodes:

 ```python
 def generate_launch_description():